jar3kming/portfolio/README.md

 # portfolio
-About me:

 I am a person who wants to develop in the field of IT, at the beginning I want to acquire skills as a manual tester.
 Organized, fast learning, ability to work under stress.

 Technology Stack Basics:
 - HTML,